 CREATE TABLE AS bears some resemblance to creating a view, but it is really quite different: it creates a new table and evaluates the query just once to fill the new table initially.
 The new table will not track subsequent changes to the source tables of the query.
-In contrast, a view re-evaluates the underlying SELECT statements whenever it is queried.
+In contrast, a view re-evaluates its defining SELECT statement whenever it is queried.

+'''

 [LOCAL] TEMPORARY OR [LOCAL] TEMP

+'''